Efficient privacy loss accounting for subsampling and random allocation: Introduction

-Another important application of privacy amplification is for reducing communication in private federated learning \citep{CSOK24,AFKRT25, DCO25}.
+Another important application of privacy amplification is for reducing communication in private federated learning \citep{CSOK24,AFKRT26, DCO25}.
 In this application, each user subsamples the coordinates of the vector it holds (typically representing a model update) and then communicates the selected coordinates.
 Secure aggregation protocols are used to ensure that the server does not learn which coordinates were sampled by which user, thereby achieving privacy amplification.
 In this setting, it is also typically necessary to limit the maximum number of coordinates a user sends due to computational or communication constraints on the protocol.
 Poisson subsampling results in a random (binomial) number of coordinates to communicate and thus does not allow to fully exploit the available limit.
-Thus in \citep{AFKRT25}, a natural alternative sampling scheme is considered in which each user contributes a random $k$ out of the total $t$ times (but with users still doing this independently).
+Thus in \citep{AFKRT26}, a natural alternative sampling scheme is considered in which each user contributes a random $k$ out of the total $t$ times (but with users still doing this independently).
 For $k=1$ this sampling scheme corresponds to the balls-and-bins sampling \citep{CGHLKKMSZ24}.

 Motivated by the applications above, \citet{FS25} propose and analyze a general sampling scheme where each element participates in exactly $k$ randomly chosen steps out of the total $t$, independently of other elements, referred to as $k$-out-of-$t$ {\em random allocation}.
-They show a reduction of the general $k$ scheme to $k=1$ and describe several ways to analyze the $1$-out-of-$t$ sampling scheme for general differentially private algorithms. \citet{DCO25}, independently derived an additional analysis of the privacy of $k$-out-of-$t$ random allocation for the Gaussian noise addition.
+They show a reduction of the general $k$ scheme to $k=1$ and describe several ways to analyze the $1$-out-of-$t$ sampling scheme for general differentially private algorithms. \citet{DCO25} independently derived an additional analysis of the privacy of $k$-out-of-$t$ random allocation for Gaussian noise addition via R\'{e}nyi divergence.
+Recently, \citet{SK26} proposed an efficient version of the R\'{e}nyi divergence computation using dynamic programming.